jagalipeau/WA_Lottery_EV/README.md

 - `main.py`: This is the entry point of the project.
 It scrapes lottery data and calculates expected value.
 - `notify.py`: This file contains functions to send notifications in case a scratcher goes positive (i.e., wins).
-- `games/`: This directory stores time-series files for each scratcher, making it easier to analyze and visualize the data using pandas.
+- `Mongo.py`: This is used to communicate with the Mongo Database.

 ### Dependencies